Shaunavon, Saskatchewan: World War I/ World War II/ Korean War

 In 1939, 83 men of the 14th Canadian Light Horse left for Dundurn approximately 391 km north-east of Shaunavon.
 In May 1940, 65 men applied for active war service.
 In total, from the town and area there were 600 men enlisted in World War I. In October 1940 Shaunavon local, Dennis King with the C.A.S.F.
 England captured a German pilot after his plane was shot down.

 War efforts from Shaunavon were not just seen in battle because in the town war service drives began.
 June 1940, the Legion Ladies Auxiliary sent cigarette and blankets as gifts to local soldiers overseas and in 1943, the Shaunavon Services Committee sent parcels to 85 soldiers.
 Importantly, the Shaunavon Plaza Theatre gave a benefit performance to help boost the sale of War Saving Certificates and Stamps in July 1940.

 The town was able to financially contribute to the Second World War.
-This included $6,580 in 1941, $3,750 in 1942, and $10,000 in 1943 -1945.
+This included $6,580 in 1941, $3,750 in 1942, and $10,000 in 1943–1945.

 Today, Shaunavon's local cenotaph still stands in Memorial Park, to commemorate the fallen soldiers of the World Wars.
 The cenotaph was built in 1925 and unveiled after completion in November 1926.
 It was built to commemorate those who fought in the First World War and a sealed list of men from the Shaunavon district is enclosed in the cenotaph.
 After the Second World War, the cenotaph then held a plaque of all those who were killed.

 Water

 In 1913, settlers came to the area that would later be known as Shaunavon.
 Under a deal by the government at the time, land could be purchased throughout the province for as little as $10 a quarter section after building a homestead on the quarter.
 Within eight hours, 370 lots totalling $210,000 were purchased!
 While this brought settlers to the province, Shaunavon had an attraction that drew them to this region: water.

 Water was essential for settlers and the water in the area was considered to be the purest and most plentiful.
 Within the course of one year, Shaunavon went from being a town of empty lots to a "Booming town" with a population of over 700 people.
 As a result, the town gained the nickname “Boomtown.”
 Shaunavon became the first community in Canada to grow from a village to a town in under one year.

-In 1914, the Canadian Pacific Railway brought the railroad through the community for the purpose of having access to the water supply for their locomotives.
+In 1914, the Canadian Pacific Railway brought the railway through the community for the purpose of having access to the water supply for their locomotives.
 It was another positive sign for the community.

-It was a big deal in 1939 when the Royal family visited Shaunavon.
+It was a big deal in 1939 when the royal family visited Shaunavon.
 The Royal Train, with King George VI and Queen Elizabeth on board, stopped in the town and asked to be supplied with spring water.
-The infamous, “Oasis of the Prairies” water was given to the Royal family and nicknamed the Royal Water.
+The infamous, "Oasis of the Prairies" water was given to the royal family and nicknamed the Royal Water.
 The town gained the title "the water capital of Canada."